-The map content is provided by the OpenStreetMap service and comes without usage limits.
+The map content is provided by the OpenStreetMap (OSM) service and is subject to the OSM usage and license terms.
 Make sure your computer has internet access to load the map.
 This might require setting up network proxies (see chapter 5.6.5.3).
 Please consult your network administrator.

 The map offers default mouse controls for panning and zooming.
 For convenience, a geocoding service is included in the map window [1].
 Simply type in an address or a geo location (given by geographic lat/lon coordinates separated by a comma) and click the Go button.
 The map will automatically zoom to the first match.
 Further matches are available from the drop-down list [1].
+The geocoding service uses the free OSM Nominatim service per default.
+You can pick the Goolge Geocoding API as alternative service from the drop-down list in [5].
+Note that the Goolge Geocoding API is not free but requires an API key that must be entered in the global preferences of the Importer/Exporter (cf. chapter 5.6.5.4).
+Otherwise the service will respond with an error message.
+Independent of the service you choose, make sure that you adhere to its terms of use.

-The geocoding service uses the free Google Geocoding API and is therefore subject to Google’s terms of use.
-In general, it is limited to 2,500 requests per day and IP address.
-To display the result of the geocoding query on Google Maps in your default internet browser, simply click the Show in Google Maps button [5].
+To display the result of the geocoding query on Google Maps in your default internet browser, simply click the Show in Google Maps button [6].

-A list of usage hints is available at the right top of the map window [6].
+A list of usage hints is available at the right top of the map window [7].
 Please click on the Show usage hints link to display this list.
 The map controls are also described in the following.